-The SENSE input is an analog input used to monitor the fan's operation (the TC648B device does not incorporate the fan sensing feature).
-It does this by sensing fan current pulses that represent fan rotation.
+The SENSE input is an analog input used to monitor the fan's operation.
+It does this by sensing fan current pulses, which represent fan rotation.
 When a fan rotates, commutation of the fan current occurs as the fan poles pass the armatures of the motor.
 The commutation of the fan current makes the current waveshape appear as pulses.
-There are two typical current waveforms of brushless DC fan motors, illustrated in Figures 4-6 and 4-7.
+There are two typical current waveforms of brushless DC fan motors.
+These are shown in Figures 4-6 and 4-7.